tauplatform/rhomobile-docs/docs/en/edge/guide/ruby_extensions.md

 There are two ways to add Ruby libraries to the RhoMobile framework:

-* If you are using Rhodes via the RubyGems installation, you must add external Ruby libraries to your RubyGems installation directory for the 'rhodes-4.x.x' gem.
+* If you are using Rhodes via the RubyGems installation, you must add external Ruby libraries to your RubyGems installation directory for the 'rhodes' gem.
 Your RubyGems installation directory can be found with `gem env` in a terminal.

 For example, a user on Linux might place additional libraries in the following directory:

-	/usr/local/lib/ruby/gems/1.9/gems/rhodes-x.x.x/lib/framework
+	/usr/local/lib/ruby/gems/2.3/gems/rhodes-x.x.x/lib/framework

 Similarly, a user on Mac OSX running the recommended RVM setup might place them here:

-	~/.rvm/gems/ruby-1.9.x-pxxx/gems/rhodes-x.x.x/lib/framework
+	~/.rvm/gems/ruby-2.3.x-pxxx/gems/rhodes-x.x.x/lib/framework

 For Windows, this location might be:

- C:/ruby/lib/ruby/gems/1.9/gems/rhodes-x.x.x/lib/framework
+ C:/ruby/lib/ruby/gems/2.3/gems/rhodes-x.x.x/lib/framework

 If you are using a clone of the Rhodes Git repository, you can put additional libraries in the following directory (preferably on your own github fork):